10 Best Team Viewer Alternatives for Linux in 2019

 Remmina is a feature-rich POSIX (Portable Operating System Interface) software that enables users to remotely access any Operating System with Linux.

-It developed with the aim of serving system administrators as well as travellers whether they’re working from small netbooks or large monitors.
+It developed to serve system administrators as well as travellers whether they’re working from small netbooks or large monitors.
 It has support for several network protocols including RDP, VNC, NX, SSH, EXEC, SPICE, and XDMCP.

 Remmina also features an integrated and consistent UI and is free to use for both personal and commercial purposes.

-To install Remmina on Ubuntu, simple copy and paste the following commands on a terminal window.
+To install Remmina on Ubuntu, simply copy and paste the following commands on a terminal window.

-To install Remmina from Debian Backports, simple copy and paste the following commands on a terminal window.
+To install Remmina from Debian Backports, simply copy and paste the following commands on a terminal window.

-On Fedora and CentOS, simple copy and paste the following commands on a terminal window.
+On Fedora and CentOS, simply copy and paste the following commands on a terminal window.

 6. Chrome Remote Desktop